Devil Doll (film)

-Devil Doll is a 1964 British horror film about an evil ventriloquist, "The Great Vorelli", and his dummy Hugo, directed by Lindsay Shonteff.
-It stars William Sylvester and Yvonne Romain.
+Devil Doll is a 1964 British horror film directed and produced by Lindsay Shonteff and starring Bryant Haliday, William Sylvester and Yvonne Romain.
+The screenplay was by George Barclay and Lance Z. Hargreaves from a story by Frederick Escreet Smith.
+The story is about an evil stage hypnotist and his dummy Hugo.

 Plot

-Hypnotist/magician "The Great Vorelli" and his dummy Hugo perform before a packed audience in London.
-The audience observes tension between the ventriloquist and Hugo, who Vorelli keeps in a locked cage between performances.
+Stage hypnotist/magician "The Great Vorelli" and his dummy Hugo perform before a packed audience in London.
+The audience observes tension between the magician and Hugo, which Vorelli keeps in a locked cage between performances.
 American reporter Mark English is assigned a story on Vorelli, and solicits his girlfriend Marianne Horn, a wealthy heiress, to go with him to another show.

 At the show, Vorelli asks for a volunteer.
 Mark encourages Marianne to go up.
-Vorelli hypnotizes her and makes her dance the Twist.
+Vorelli hypnotizes her and makes her dance the twist.
 During Vorelli's ventriloquism act, Hugo gets up from his chair and walks around, seemingly under his own power.
 Mark, wanting a closer look at Hugo to determine how this trick is performed, gets Marianne to invite Vorelli to her aunt's charity ball.

 While Vorelli performs his ventriloquism at the ball, Hugo takes a knife from the buffet table and tries to stab Vorelli, only stopping when Vorelli focuses all his will.
 The guests assume this is part of Vorelli's act.
 Mark secretly examines Hugo, and finds he is a simple dummy, without clockwork mechanisms, a space for an operator, or any other feature that might allow him to walk on his own.
 The night of the ball, Vorelli stays at the mansion of Marianne's aunt, where he rapes Marianne after using his power to subdue her will.
 Hugo appears in Mark's room and pleads "Help me ...
 1948 ...
 Berlin" before disappearing.